dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/pera_system_state_inner.md

 <code>encryption_of_decryption_key_shares: <a href="../pera-framework/vec_map.md#0x2_vec_map_VecMap">vec_map::VecMap</a>&lt;u8, <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;<a href="dwallet_network_key.md#0x3_dwallet_network_key_EncryptionOfNetworkDecryptionKeyShares">dwallet_network_key::EncryptionOfNetworkDecryptionKeyShares</a>&gt;&gt;</code>
 </dt>
 <dd>
- These are the encrypted decryption key shares for the current epoch, used for dWallet MPC session.
+ These are the encrypted decryption-key shares for the current epoch, used for dWallet MPC session.
  The shares are indexed by the validator index of the current epoch committee.
 </dd>
 <dt>